mechanoid/garganttua/README.md

 In the demo directory you find some examples on how to use this library.
 The recommended way is to use the library to load a JSON file from the server, containing all tasks to display in the Gantt-chart.
-If you need to, you can also render the desired HTML directly on server side.

 ```
 <script src="../dist/iife/garganttua.js" type="module" async></script>